Tuomas Holopainen: Solo projects

 Holopainen originally confirmed that he was producing a solo project in 2012.
 Holopainen stated on his website, The Escapist, that he planned to devote his time completely to songwriting for the project in Feb–April 2013 after the Nightwish Imaginaerum tour.
 In 2014 he released Music Inspired by the Life and Times of Scrooge based on the comic book series "The Life and Times of Scrooge McDuck" by Don Rosa.
 The record featured Nightwish musician Troy Donockley as well as the London session musicians used previously in recent Nightwish releases.

 In a November 2015 interview, he revealed plans to release a book with short fantasy and horror stories influenced by Neil Gaiman and Stephen King.

 Holopainen also composed the song "Lohtu" for year 2015 concert "Live Aid ULS2017".

 Music

 Composing

 Holopainen is a source of inspiration for other bands, especially within symphonic, gothic and power metal.
 Simone Simons, lead singer of Epica, stated that she began singing due to Nightwish.
 Ex-singer of Visions of Atlantis, Nicole Bogner, also acknowledged that Nightwish had greatly inspired the band, especially for their first album.

 Sander Gommans of After Forever said that Nightwish "will certainly influence us in creating new songs".
-Finnish power metal band Sonata Arctica's lead singer Tony Kakko, who has worked with Nightwish both in making the "Beauty and the Beast" duet with Tarja Turunen and as a crowd warmer, several times explained how much of an influence Nightwish is for him.
+Finnish power metal band Sonata Arctica's lead singer Tony Kakko, who has worked with Nightwish both in making the "Beauty and the Beast" duet with Tarja Turunen and as a crowd warmer, explained several times how much of an influence Nightwish is for him.

-Singing

-In the early days of Nightwish, Holopainen was the band's male vocalist, performing all male vocals on Angels Fall First.
-For subsequent releases up until the arrival of bassist and male vocalist Marko Hietala, the band has recruited sessional male vocalists, as Holopainen preferred to focus entirely on his keyboards.
-However, he did sing Beauty and the Beast live if the band did not have a sessional singer available, contributed vocals to the track The Carpenter on Angels Fall First and chanting to the track Moondance on Oceanborn as well as vocals on Master Passion Greed (Dark Passion Play), although these songs are never performed live (with the exceptions of The Carpenter, which was performed by Tuomas at the Tavastia Club, Helsinki in 1998, and again during the Decades: World Tour in 2018, but the male vocals are performed by Troy Donockley instead).
-He also performed the whispering in the background on While Your Lips Are Still Red, but he does not do this live.